Red Deer Regional Airport

 Red Deer Regional Airport (IATA: YQF, ICAO: CYQF) is located 6 NM south southwest of Red Deer, Alberta, Canada.
 The airport serves Charter and General Aviation.

 In October 2015, Red Deer Regional announced it was to undergo a $9.5 million expansion, including a 2000 ft extension of runway 16/34 (now 17/35), from 5528 ft.
 Construction began in April 2016, and was completed on September 16, 2016.
 However, the extended runway, which measured 7500 ft, was not posted in the Canada Flight Supplement until the edition dated 0901Z 2 March 2017 to 0901Z 27 April 2017.
 This allowed the airport to accommodate larger aircraft.
-Canada Jetlines is the first airline expected to take advantage of this, with plans to begin either Boeing 737 Max or Airbus A320 service to Abbotsford by their third projected growth period.

 In February 2022, The Government of Alberta announced $7.5 million of funding towards an $18 million Expansion and Rehabilitation Project that involves the widening of runway 17/35 from 100 ft to 150 ft.
-The rehabilitation of taxiway Bravo and apron 1, as well as a new $3 million terminal expansion project to accommodate 189 passenger., The number of passengers on a fully loaded Boeing 737 Max.
+The rehabilitation of taxiway Bravo and apron 1, as well as a new $3 million terminal expansion project to accommodate 189 passengers, the number of passengers on a fully loaded Boeing 737 Max.
 It was supposed to take place from the spring to fall of 2022 but the rehabilitation of the taxiway, apron and terminal expansion have been pushed back until 2023 due to heavy rain in June and July.

 Airport information

-The airport is open 24/7 and has a control tower on field that is operational 13-05Z.
-The tower provides control service at the airport.
-The airport is equipped with MIRL (medium intensity runway lighting) on all runways.
+The airport is open 24/7 and has a control tower on field that is operational 13-05Z(6am-10pm Local).
+The airport is equipped with HIRL (High intensity runway lighting) on runway 17/35 and MIRL (Medium intensity runway lighting) on runway 12/30.
 Runway 17/35 is equipped with PAPI (precision approach path indicator) and REIL (runway end identifier lights).
 The airport is equipped with non-precision instrument approaches on Runway 17/35.

-The airport hosts two flight schools, Montair and Skywings; and a flying club, COPA Flight 92-Red Deer Flying Club.
+The airport hosts flight school Skywings; and a flying club, COPA Flight 92-Red Deer Flying Club.
 As well as the FBO operated by Tucana Aviation.
 The airport is also home to AirSpray Air Tankers and Buffalo Airways Maintenance, two avionics repair shops, QF Avionics and Titan Avionics as well as two light aircraft maintenance facilities, Hillman Air Ltd and Lorne Provincial Aircraft Maintenance.
 An aircraft paint facility rounds out the services provided.